We've all encountered a colleague or employee who pushes the limits of their manager's patience.

 Will staff be required to have access to their own transport?
 Is the office within cycling or walking distance?

-Even though this candid approach might lose you a few candidates, by setting expectations at an early stage you might reduce the number of employees suffering from chronic traffic problems in the future.
+Even though this candid approach might lose you a few candidates, by setting expectations at an early stage, you might reduce the number of employees suffering from constant traffic problems in the future.

-Next, at the final interview stage, detail working hours with the candidates.
+Next, at the final interview stage, discuss working hours with the candidates.
 This interview also presents the perfect opportunity to discuss flexible working opportunities.

 Don't expect employees to remember all this information.